U.S. court revives oil companies' lawsuit over WWII site cleanup

 The "acid sludge" was dumped at a site set up by former Shell engineer Eli McColl in Fullerton, California, about 30 miles (50 km) southeast of Los Angeles, and was a byproduct of efforts to produce high-octane aviation gas.

-That site was later put on the U.S. Environmental Protection Agency's Superfund list in 1983, and now houses a golf course.
-(EPA: r.reuters.com/geh88v)
+That site was later put on the U.S. Environmental Protection Agency's Superfund list in 1983, and now houses a golf course. (here)

 In 2002, a federal appeals court in California rejected the oil companies' bid to make the government pay for cleanup costs at the site under the federal Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA").